erinturn/google-scripts/README.md

 # Automation with Google Scripts
+Do you spend time on mundane, repetitive tasks in Google Docs, Sheets, etc.?
+Automate them!

-This repo contains Google Apps Scripts that have been used to automate various tasks that use Google Apps and/or Trello.
-All code is written in Google Apps Script, a form of Javascript, that is compatible with the Google Apps (Docs, Spreadsheets, etc.).
+This repo contains example Google Apps Scripts (a form of Javascript) that will help you automate tasks within Google Apps and other platforms (connected via API).

 ## Setting up Google Apps Scripts
 - <a href="https://www.google.com/script/start/">Intro to Google Scripts</a>